How We Help

-Filing a bankruptcy or a proposal does affect your credit rating and is kept on your credit rating for a certain period of time, up to six years.
-Most individuals can get loans after bankruptcy, providing they qualify for the loan according to the financial institutions’ qualifications.
+Filing a bankruptcy or a proposal does affect your credit rating and is kept on your credit rating for a certain period, up to six years.
+Most individuals can get loans after bankruptcy, provided they qualify for the loan according to the financial institutions’ qualifications.

-Some financial institutions want to wait a period of time after the bankruptcy before considering granting unsecured loans to individuals.
+Some financial institutions want to wait a period after the bankruptcy before considering granting unsecured loans to individuals.

-Remember that you are rebuilding your credit rating if you are continuing to pay your house mortgage or car loan.
+Remember that you are rebuilding your credit rating if you continue to pay your house mortgage or car loan.

 A free consultation is just one phone call away.